geo-python/site/source/course-info/learning-goals.rst

 ==============

 During the Geo-Python course you will learn the basics of programming and scientific data analysis in the Python programming language.
 This course will also teach you several skills related to open science.
-Each week you will learn new skills building upon the content of the previous weeks:
+Each week you will learn new skills building upon the content of the previous weeks.

 Week one
 --------

-After week one you will be able to:
+Students will be able to

-* understand tools we are using during this course
+* Understand tools we are using during this course
-* explain the basic concepts of a
+* Explain the basic concepts of a

     #. computer
     #. program
     #. programming language

-* define and use variables
+* Define and use variables
-* describe the concept of a data type
+* Describe the concept of a data type
-* determine the data type of a variable in Python
+* Determine the data type of a variable in Python

 +---------------------------------+-------------------------------------------------------------------------------------+